geronimodennis/NsSuiteQLrunner/docs/HOW_TO_USE.md

 ## 6. Ask AI About Reports, Searches, And Records

 Select `AI Chat` in the Query Editor controls to show or hide the floating chat panel.
+The panel can also be closed from its `Close` button without clearing the conversation.
 The panel can be resized from its lower corner when you need more room for the conversation or generated SQL.

 Use it for questions like: